kskels/lab-openshift-workshop/workshop/content/exercises/03-services-and-routes.md

 oc get routes
 ```

-You should now be able to access the application via the web browser.
+You should now be able to access the application via web browser.

 Explore services from one of the `aspnet-core-app` *Pods*